gvwilson/sensibleadventures/cloudherd/reboot.md

       - they fall silent when she does, then disappear back into the forest
       - Thokmay: "How did you do that?"
       - Noxy (on the verge of tears): "I don't know."
       - Kulbinder: "That can wait.
-We need to get word of Bonzon's plan to the Fifth."
+We need to get to the Fifth."

 ------------------------------------------------------------